hyperledger-archives/grid-rfcs/text/0025-purchase-order.md

 > order from Issued state to Confirmed state, altogether bypassing the Version
 > Sub-Workflows introduced below.

 Confirmed state.
-An open purchase order enters Confirmed state when both the buyer and seller have fully accepted its contents.
+A purchase order transitions to the Confirmed state when both the buyer and seller have fully accepted its contents.
 It is assumed a separate, but related, sales order fulfillment process is underway.
 During this state, both a buyer and seller are permitted to request changes to the purchase order